-- The Civil Engineering program at Tarleton State University is accredited by the Engineering Accreditation Commission of ABET.
-View ABET status and information.
+- The Civil Engineering program at Tarleton State University is accredited by the Engineering Accreditation Commission of ABET, under the General Criteria and the Civil Engineering Programs Criteria.
+View ABET status and information..

 Not what you were looking for?
 Tarleton State University offers over 100 different degrees and certifications that may be of interest to you, including:

 129 credit hours (4+ years)